Every time I make a frittata, I find myself wondering why in the heck I don’t make frittatas more often.

 - Preheat oven to 350F.

 - In a 12-inch cast iron skillet (or any other oven-safe pan) set over medium high heat.
 Add butter to pan and melt.
-Add asparagus and ham to pan and saute for 2 to 3 minutes.
+Add shiitakes, peas and garlic scapes to pan and saute for 4-5 minutes, or until the shiitakes are softened.

 - Reduce the heat to low and gently pour the egg mixture onto the sautéed vegetables.
 Sprinkle with feta and chopped basil.
 Let cook undisturbed for 10-15 minutes, or until the sides of the frittata are set and start to pull away from the pan.